 Now add the chopped curry leaves, asafoetida, finely chopped ginger and green chillies.
 Mix well and fry for 10 seconds.
 Keep the heat to a low.

-Next add rava (cream of wheat, sooji, semolina).
+Next add rava (cream of wheat, suji, semolina).

 Mix well and stirring often roast the rava till they become aromatic, change color a bit (but should not get browned or golden) and the grains look separate.
-Roasting rava will takes about 7 to 10 minutes depending on the thickness and heaviness of the pan, and the flame intensity.
+Roasting rava will takes about 5 to 7 minutes depending on the thickness and heaviness of the pan, and the flame intensity.
 Once the rava is well roasted, keep the pan aside.
 Let the rava become warm.

 To the roasted rava, add 2 tablespoons finely grated carrots, 2 tablespoons chopped coriander leaves and ½ teaspoon salt or add as required.